Overview: Finance Graduate Degree Program

-Through the master’s degree in the field of finance you:
+Take your career to the next level through the master’s degree program in the field of finance at Harvard Extension School.

 - Gain an understanding of core elements of organizational finance decisions, including accounting and financial statement analysis, principles of finance, investments, corporate finance, and business valuations.